XITRIX/Moonlight-Switch/README.md

 Multiple gamepad currently not supported.

 ## Ingame overlay
-To open overlay, hold + key for 3 seconds.
+To open overlay, press - and + key simultaneously by default.

 Key combination and holding time are configurable in settings.